KrouTm/CoffeeShop/README.md

     ### Success Page
     <p align="center"><img src="screenshots/Responsive/FireShot Capture 017 - Am I Responsive_ - ui.dev.png"></p>

+    - The user will be directed to this page when their reservation is submitted.
+    - The user will have a confirmation that their reservation has been completed.

     ## Navbar
     <img src="screenshots/Navbar.PNG">
     <img src="screenshots/Navbar0.PNG">